The human body normally contains a lot of water. It helps keep your body healthy and working well.

 How is dehydration diagnosed?

 Your health care provider will ask about your symptoms and health history.
 The provider also may ask about recent illness or activity.
-He or she will give you a physical exam.
+They will give you a physical exam.
 Your blood pressure, temperature and heart rate will be checked.
 You may have blood or urine tests.

 How is it treated?